ktsu-dev/UniversalSerializer/docs/design.md

 ## Overview

 UniversalSerializer is a .NET library that provides a unified interface for various serialization formats.
 It abstracts away the implementation details of different serialization libraries, allowing developers to easily switch between formats without changing their code.
-The library uses dependency injection to manage the various serializer implementations.
+The library uses dependency injection to manage the various serializer implementations and implements the `ISerializationProvider` interface for standardized DI scenarios.

 ## Goals